JLTastet/PolarBERT/documents/Experiments.md

 *(\* = HPs not fully tuned)*

-- Event the supervised baseline trained on 130M Kaggle events does not generalise to the Prometheus dataset.
+- Even the supervised baseline trained on 130M Kaggle events does not generalise to the Prometheus dataset.